josephang/MagicMonitor/README.md

 All you really need is `MagicMonitor.html`.
 You can download and launch it on your favorite browser.

-Set your Default webcam and Microphone to your usb device.
+Set your Default `Webcam` and `Microphone` to your 'Usb Device'.

+Depending on the distance to your console, a repeater might be necessary.

+A splitter will be necesary if you wish to use a TV as well.

 ## Features